AstarNetwork/astar-docs/docs/use/how-to-guides/faq/dapp-staking.md

 ### Q: What are the two active tiers and how are they structured?

-A: Tier 2 requires 80 million ASTR staked and receives the larger share of the dApp reward pool.
-Tier 3 requires 30 million ASTR staked and receives a smaller but still meaningful allocation.
+A: Tier 2 requires 0.93% of total ASTR issuance staked (~80M ASTR) and receives 70% of the dApp reward pool across 6 slots.
+Tier 3 requires 0.35% of total ASTR issuance staked (~30M ASTR) and receives 30% across 10 slots.
+The absolute ASTR amounts adjust automatically as total issuance changes.

 Only these two tiers are active and distribute dApp rewards.
 The previous four-tier structure has been consolidated to reduce complexity and improve transparency.

 :::info

-Tier 1 is retained in the backend for operational purposes but is not part of the community-facing reward structure.
+Tier 1 and Tier 4 are structural placeholders in the protocol with 0 slots and 0% reward share.
+They are not part of the active reward structure.

 :::